 We develop separate population forecasts for each county in the forecast region and for each county's subareas.
 For consistency, the sum of the parts must equal the whole, which means that the sum of the individual forecasts of each county's sub-areas should be equal to the corresponding county-level forecast.
-In the 2021 forecast, the method in which the county-wide forecasts serve as the control total (called a "top down" approach) is applied.
-To maintain consistency across all counties and sub-areas, the "bottom up" technique, where the sum of sub-areas serves as the control total, is not used.
+In the 2022 forecast, the county-wide forecasts served as the control for sub-area populations (called a "top down" approach).
 In the top-down approach, we proportionally allocate the total county population to each sub-area based on the shares calculated using the housing unit method.